rebottle/multi-app/README.rst

 Default Bottle instance.
 ************************
+The bottle module not only instances an AppStack() with both the names 'app' and 'default_app', also one instance of a Bottle object (or app) is pre-added to the AppStack.
+Note using this 'pre-added' instance of Bottle() is dangerous, because serveral modules can accidentally use the same instance.
-The bottle module not only instances an AppStack() with both the names 'app' and 'default_app', one instance of bottle is pre-added to the AppStack. app() or default_app()  both retrive the last app added to the AppStack, which will initially be the Bottle instance created internally to the bottle module.
+For the AppStack, there *is* only on instance so no problem. app() or default_app()  both retrieve the last app added to the AppStack, which will initially be the Bottle instance created internally to the bottle module.
 @route etc decorators will by default use the last Bottle instance added to the AppStack list.
 If using two apps in the same module, @route etc